franTarkenton/BCGeocoder/readme.md

       - unitDesignator
       - unitNumber
       - etc...

     More Info on individual values available [here] (http://www.data.gov.bc.ca/local/dbc/docs/geo/services/standards-procedures/online_geocoder_rest_api.pdf)

   - Add more input file support.
-Add the ability to input the various arrays of xls file formats, and the ability to output spatial formats like .shp, file geodatabase, gml, kml, etc.  Some of this (kml) can be addressed by the geocoder itself.
+Add the ability to input the various flavours of excel formats, and the ability to output spatial formats like .shp, file geodatabase, gml, kml, etc.  Some of this (*kml*) can be addressed by the geocoder itself.
 Doing the translation to the spatial formats in the client code gives more control though.
+[GDAL/OGR](http://www.gdal.org) can be used to write all the listed spatial files and [more](http://www.gdal.org/ogr_formats.html).

-[GDAL/OGR](http://www.gdal.org) can address all those requirements. [xlrd and xlwt](http://www.python-excel.org/) can be used to address excel reading in a platform independant manner.
+    [xlrd and xlwt](http://www.python-excel.org/) can be used to address excel reading in a platform independant manner.